We Make Kimchi

 and out without breaking it from the cabbage core, add in a bit of the radish mixture where the leaf comes out from the core, and then rub the sauce from the mixture all down the leaf.
 Someone once told Teresa with pride that in kimchi, every piece of cabbage has been touched by a human hand.
 Once you finish the outermost leaf, you do the same to the next most outermost leaf, and so on, until there is the radish mixture between every leaf of the cabbage.
 Then you fold over and down all at once all the leaves of the cabbage, so it is more tightly compacted.
 Once we made several of these, we put them in kimchi containers.

-• Conny packing our finished kimchi
+• Conny making kimchi

 The kimchi is ready to eat in a few days.
 We definitely have enough to last us through the spring, maybe longer.
 We did not expect to be sent home with so much kimchi, but Conny and her family are very generous.